-(1) Represents the grant date fair value, computed in accordance with FASB ASC Topic 718, of awards that were granted to our named executive officers.
-Other than for Mr. Wu (as described below), the awards in this column include grants of (i) restricted shares of Class A common stock, which vest in three annual installments following the date of grant, subject generally to the executive's (other than Messrs.
-Barrack, Hedstrom, Tangen, and Traenkle as a result of his respective separation agreement with the Company) continued employment with us or any of our subsidiaries through the applicable vesting dates; and (ii) restricted stock units which remain subject to the achievement of cumulative performance goals for a three-year period following the grant date (see "Compensation Discussion and Analysis-Elements of Compensation-Long-Term Incentive Equity Awards" for a discussion regarding the performance goals for these awards) and, except for Messrs.
-Barrack, Hedstrom, Tangen, and Traenkle as a result of his separation agreement with the Company, are generally subject to time-based conditions that vest ratably over the three-year period.
-For Mr. Wu, the 2020 stock awards in this column represent a sign-on equity award of restricted shares of Class A common stock subject to three-year cliff based vesting conditions in connection with the commencement of his employment with the Company in March 2020.
+Represents the grant date fair value, computed in accordance with FASB ASC Topic 718, of awards that were granted to our named executive officers.
+The awards in this column include grants of (i) restricted shares of Class A common stock, which vest in three annual installments following the date of grant, subject generally to the executive's (other than Mr. Barrack as a result of his separation agreement with the Company) continued employment with us or any of our subsidiaries through the applicable vesting dates; and (ii) restricted stock units which remain subject to the achievement of cumulative performance goals for a three-year period following the grant date (see "Compensation Discussion and Analysis-Elements of Compensation-Long-Term Incentive Equity Awards" for a discussion regarding the performance goals for these awards) and, except for Mr. Barrack, as a result of his separation agreement with the Company, are generally subject to time-based conditions that vest ratably over the three-year period.
 The fair value of the restricted shares of our Class A common stock was determined based on our stock price on the grant date.
-A discussion of the assumptions used in calculating the grant date fair value of the restricted stock units is set forth in Note 2 and Note 19 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
-As required by SEC rules, the amounts shown in the Summary Compensation Table for the restricted stock units that are subject to performance conditions are based upon the probable outcome on the grant date, which is consistent
+A discussion of the assumptions used in calculating the grant date fair value of the restricted stock units is set forth in Note 2 and Note 17 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+As required by SEC rules, the amounts shown in the Summary Compensation Table for the restricted stock units that are subject to performance conditions are based upon the probable outcome on the grant date, which is consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures